 I know, I know, there are 000’s of abandoned dogs but it doesn’t mean that you shouldn’t try to do something about it, however little.
 In Spain most of the animal refuges are full to brimming.
+This virtual telehealth for veterinarians should help you about in your mission.

 This young dog turned up around mid-July in 2019 and made a home under a tree near my house.
 Unfortunately my two girls didn’t take to her and she would run away whenever I tried to approach her.
 Over the coming weeks I fed her then realised she was actually a boy.
 Anyhow, he moved from under the tree to live behind a gated alleyway into the campo.
 I presume he felt a little safer there.